Nels885/use-OpenFoodFacts/README.md

-# use-OpenFootFacts
+# use-OpenFoodFacts

-This program was created for the company Pure Beurre to perform a food search in the Open Food Facts database to find an equivalent.
+This program was created for the company Pure Beurre to perform a food search in the OpenFoodFacts database to find an equivalent.

 ## Start guide